Cultural history of the United States

 This article covers the cultural history of the United States primarily since its founding in the late 18th century.
 The region has had patterns of original settlement by different peoples, and later settler colonial states and societal setups.
 Various immigrant groups have been at play in the formation of the nation's culture.
 While different ethnic groups may display their own insular cultural aspects, throughout time a broad American culture has developed that encompasses the entire country.
 Developments in the culture of the United States in modern history have often been followed by similar changes in the rest of the world (American cultural imperialism).

 This includes knowledge, customs, and arts of Americans, as well as events in the social, cultural, and political spheres.

 Before European colonization

-The Americas before European colonization were home to a variety of societies, economies, and cultures.
+Before European colonization began, the Americas were inhabited by a variety of indigenous tribes who each had their own unique society, economy, and culture.
+Further information on these indigenous groups can be found in the History of Native Americans in the United States article.

-The Columbian exchange was a series of biological and cultural transfers between Europe, Africa, and Asia, on the one hand, and North and South America, on the other.
-Among these were concepts of liberty, private property, and labor.
+A system that developed in conjunction with European colonization was the Columbian exchange.
+The Columbian exchange was a system in which crops, animals, diseases, and cultural aspects were traded between Europe, Africa, Asia, and the Americas.Among these were concepts of liberty, private property, and labor.